Advertisement

 Bladder Infections

 Have you had a bladder infection this year?
-If so, you’re not alone: each year, nearly one in ten women experience the classic urinary burning and frequency that signal a urinary tract (or bladder) infection (UTI).
-This is also called acute cystitis.
-More than half of all women have at least one UTI in their lifetime.
-In the United States, UTI’s are account for 3.6 million doctors office visits by women 18 to 75 years old, accounting for direct costs of $1.6 billion.
+If so, you're not alone: each year, 13% of women (and 2% of men) experience the classic urinary burning and frequency that signal a urinary tract or bladder infection, often called “UTI” or cystitis.
+Anywhere from 30—50% of all women have at least one UTI in their lifetime.
+In the United States, there are more than 14 million UTI’s per year, nearly half a million of which require hospitalization.
+In adults 20-75 years old, these account for more than 8 million doctors office visits and account for direct costs of more than $3.5 billion.

-The risk of UTI’s also increases in elderly women living in institutional settings or who have conditions associated with impaired urinating or poor toilet hygiene.
-Estrogen deficiency may also contribute to UTI risk.
+The risk of UTI's also increases in elderly women living in institutional settings or who have conditions associated with impaired urinating or poor toilet hygiene.
+Estrogen deficiency may also contribute to UTI risk in postmenopausal women.
 Among generally healthy postmenopausal women, sexual activity is a less important predictor of cystitis than it is in younger women.
-Recurrent UTI’s in this age group are more likely in women who have cystoceles (bladder prolapse) or urinary incontinence or in those who have previously had genitourinary surgery.
+Recurrent UTI's in this age group are more likely in women who have cystoceles (bladder prolapse) or urinary incontinence or in those who have previously had genitourinary surgery.

 Created: 9/5/2003 - Donnica Moore, M.D.